zhengfanguo123/myProject/README.md

 ## Running

-1. Install dependencies (preferably in a virtual environment):
+1. Install dependencies (preferably in a virtual environment).
+The requirements file pins the OpenAI library at version 1.x for the DALL·E image generator:
    ```bash
    pip install -r requirements.txt
    ```